The test was designed in the 20th century by the Hungarian psychiatrist Leopold Szondi.

 You are likely to be a completely harmless and peaceful creature, always ready to help others.
 If you are an office worker, your superiors may find it difficult to handle you.
 When you do not want to do something, you create barriers (for example, getting late to work or showing that you are in a bad mood).
 Often, when you have to defend yourself, you choose passive resistance and defiance, which in the long term exhaust those who created problems for you.

-When we talk about personality disorders associated with brain disease, damage and dysfunction (as occurs in some cases of epilepsy), some of the diagnostic features can be impulsiveness, irritability, the outbursts of anger and aggression.
+When we talk about personality disorders associated with brain disease, damage, and dysfunction (as occurs in some cases of epilepsy), some of the diagnostic features can be impulsiveness, irritability, outbursts of anger, and aggression.
 If this stout gentleman with a round head caused revulsion and fear in you, it is likely that early in your childhood you repressed some of such feelings and behaviors to your subconscious.

 You are probably quite a sociable person.
-You believe in socializing and communication with others, enjoying your companies and going out often.
+You believe in socializing and communicating with others, enjoying hanging out with others and going out often.
 The sociability is rather misleading and perhaps hides an isolated person who lives with the feeling of being always alone.
-Your relationships may seem impersonal and superficial, as if they lack the true feeling.
+Your relationships may seem impersonal and superficial as if they lack the true feeling.
 Deep down, you may feel that you do not need others and coexistence with them.

-Some personality traits of hysterical people are superficial and unstable emotions, narcissism and exhibitionism.
-If chose this strange lady with heavy eyelids as the person that scares you most of all, maybe it’s because you have repressed an insatiable desire to captivate attention and a thirst for approval.
+Some personality traits of hysterical people are superficial and unstable emotions, narcissism, and exhibitionism.
+If you chose this strange lady with heavy eyelids as the person that scares you most of all, maybe it’s because you have repressed an insatiable desire to captivate attention and a thirst for approval.